Cineworld considers bankruptcy as cinema struggles continue

 One of the summer’s most-watched movies, the Ryan Gosling-Chris Evans action thriller “The Gray Man,” played on Netflix.

 Unless films like Sony Pictures’ “Woman King,” with Viola Davis, or the buzzy Warner Bros. release “Don’t Worry Darling,” with Harry Styles and Florence Pugh, overperform expectations, the next month or two in theaters lack sure-things before “Halloween Ends” and “Black Adam” arrive in late October.
 Farther on the horizon, though, are a few sequels that could set box-office records: “Black Panther: Wakanda Forever” (Nov.
-11) and “Avatar” (Dec.
+11) and “Avatar: The Way of Water” (Dec.
 16).

 AMC's stock fell to $10.46 from $18.02 on Friday, though it had other factors impacting the shares.
 Monday marked the first day of trading for the company's new preferred equity units, which have the ticker symbol “APE.”